ChristopherEbukaOjukwu/genetic_architecture/docs/scope.md

 > Does the association between node degree and MAGMA Z-score differ across network communities?

-The primary model will be:

-`MAGMA Z ~ degree + community + degree × community + gene length + number of SNPs + publication count`

-Node degree will be centered before fitting the model so that community-level differences can be interpreted at the average degree of genes in the network.

-Two primary inferential tests will be performed.
+Two related community analyses will be performed within the MAGMA generalized gene-property framework.

-First, an omnibus community test will ask whether MAGMA Z-score differs across network communities after adjusting for gene-level characteristics.
-This tests whether community membership itself is associated with GWAS evidence.
+First, each Leiden community will be represented as a gene set and tested for differences in MAGMA gene-level association evidence relative to genes outside that community.
+This tests whether membership in particular network communities is associated with stronger or weaker GWAS evidence.

-Second, an omnibus degree-by-community interaction test will ask whether the association between node degree and MAGMA Z-score differs across communities.
-This tests whether highly connected genes show stronger GWAS evidence throughout the network or primarily within particular communities.
+Second, interactions between Leiden community membership and node degree will be tested.
+These analyses ask whether the association between node degree and MAGMA Z-score differs for genes inside a particular community compared with genes outside that community.

+False-discovery-rate correction will be applied across community-membership tests and separately across degree-by-community interaction tests within each trait.

-Community-level MAGMA Z-score patterns and community-specific degree–MAGMA Z-score slopes will be reported as follow-up summaries.
+Community-level MAGMA Z-score patterns and community-specific degree–MAGMA Z-score relationships will be reported to show where and in what direction the observed differences occur.

-Together, these analyses distinguish between a community in which genes generally show elevated GWAS evidence and a community in which, beyond the community-level pattern, highly connected genes also tend to show stronger GWAS evidence.
+Together, these analyses distinguish between a community in which genes generally show elevated GWAS evidence and a community in which highly connected genes additionally tend to show stronger GWAS evidence.

-False-discovery-rate correction will be applied to prespecified community-level follow-up tests within each trait.

-### 4. Rare-seed proximity analysis
+### 3. Rare-seed proximity analysis

 Question:

 > Do genes with stronger common-variant GWAS evidence lie closer in the network to independently defined trait-specific seed genes?

-A positive RWR coefficient means that genes more strongly connected to the seed genes tend to have stronger common-variant GWAS evidence.
+A positive transformed RWR coefficient means that genes more strongly connected to the seed genes tend to have stronger common-variant GWAS evidence.

 The observed seed result will be compared with random seed sets matched on number of genes, node degree, publication count, and network component.

 The real network will remain fixed during these permutations.
 Only the observed and random seed labels change.

-This is to test whether common-variant GWAS evidence is closer to independently defined rare large-effect schizophrenia genes than expected for genes with similar connectedness, publication attention, and network location.
+This is to test whether common-variant GWAS evidence is closer to independently defined trait-specific seed genes than expected for genes with similar connectedness, publication attention, and network location.

 ## Research-attention adjustment